ginschel/slavo_lingo_src/medzukurs_english.md

 "The river goes between the fields."]

 ## Weather
-New Words: [weather, rain, to fall, snow, to change, sun, to shine, air, wind, warm, cold, frost, cloud, to heat (heats), cloudy, to smell, to see (sees)]
+New Words: [weather, rain, to fall, snow, to change, sun, to shine, air, wind, warm, cold, frost, cloud, to heat, cloudy, to smell, to see]
 Phrases: ["The weather is good.",
 "It is raining.",
 "Snow lies on the ground.",